Jam or jelly, marmalade, and fruit butter and spreads: This is where you learn how to can the sweet stuff!

 How to make a peach jam with a hint of cinnamon.
 These flavors gives this peach jam a spicy warm flavor.
 Optional Almond flavor is a great combo with this.

-Simple recipe for strawberry jam without the use of packaged pectin.
+Strawberry jam is one of life's simple pleasures.
+Here is a simple recipe for strawberry jam without the use of packaged pectin!

-Strawberry Rhubarb jam using powdered pectin.
-This is a super easy jam tostrawberry jam make.
+Strawberry Rhubarb jam is a light and delicious combination!
+This is a super easy jam to strawberry jam make, using powdered pectin.

 Like what you see here?